MichiganDaily/washtenaw-county-scraper/README.md

 # washtenaw-elections-scraper

+> ⚠️ Do not delete `data.json` (for now).
+[City of Ann Arbor 2021 Special Election Results](https://www.michigandaily.com/news/ann-arbor/city-of-ann-arbor-2021-special-election-results/) still relies on it as a URL.

 This is a tool to retrieve election results data from Washtenaw County.
 The results can be found [here](https://www.washtenaw.org/314/Election-Results).

 Previously, this scraper was configured to run through GitHub Actions.
 It is now configured to run as an AWS Lambda function.